VenkataVijayaBhaskar007/blogs_by_vvvB/next-markdown-blog-main/posts/react props.md

 title: 'React props
 '
 date: 'Feb 5, 2023'
-excerpt: 'Both Tailwind and Bootstrap are very popular CSS frameworks.
-In this article, we will compare them'
+excerpt: 'In this article we will be looking about how React props works'
 cover_image: '/images/posts/img2.jpg'
 ---